Charles Lewis Jr.: Legacy

+Named in his honor, the Charles "Mask" Lewis Fighter of the Year Award is presented annually at the World MMA Awards.

 In 2009, Lewis was featured in the video game UFC 2009 Undisputed as an unlockable fighter along with "Skyskrape" and "Punkass" all not dressed in standard UFC attire but in TapouT clothes including hats, shirts, and shoes.
 Unlockable by achieving three consecutive submission victories in Career mode, he fights in the Light Heavyweight class.

 In 2010, Lewis was also featured in UFC 2010 Undisputed alongside "Skyscrape" and "Punkass".
 All of them were still featured fully dressed in their TapouT clothing.
 This time they were unlockable by a code that can be entered in the main menu.

 Released September 2011, the film Warrior was dedicated "In loving memory of our friend, Charles 'Mask' Lewis Jr.".
 The role of the fight promoter in this movie, played by co-producer and director Gavin O'Connor, was meant to be played by Charles Lewis Jr., had Lewis not been killed just before the shooting of the movie.

 A new film by British director Bobby Razak chronicles the life and death of Charles Lewis.
 Razak founded the media portion of TapouT and TapouT films.

 Mask is the first non-fighter to be inducted into UFC Hall of Fame.